 - Keep your child in the back seat at least through age 12.

-Everyday car safety and children
+Everyday car safety for kids

 - When a child is missing, check vehicles and car trunks immediately.